-Ensure food sources: To increase forage for pollinators, plant hedgerows and yards with native plants, shrubs, and trees as these flowers are four times more attractive to native bees than exotic flowers.
-It is best to choose several colors of flowers (bees are particularly attracted to blue, purple, violet, white, and yellow), ensure blooming plants throughout the growing season, and plant flowers in clumps four feet or more in diameter.
+Ensure food sources: To increase forage for pollinators, plant >40% of your yard with native plants, shrubs, and trees as these flowers are four times more attractive to native bees than exotic flowers.
+It is best to choose several colors of flowers and ensure blooming plants throughout the growing season (at least three flower types blooming each spring, summer, and fall).
 Try to also plant heirloom varieties of perennials and herbs.
 These plants are typically good sources of nectar and pollen, attributes that may have been lost when the plant was further bred for showy flowers or drought tolerance.
-For additional food opportunities, it is best to allow farm and garden crops, such as lettuces, to bolt, or to develop flower stalks which in turn produce seeds.
-Even more importantly, with over 31,000 square miles of lawns maintained as mowed grass in the United States (a combined land area of MA, RI, VT, and NJ), these areas could be converted from food deserts to bee smorgasbords simply by allowing clover, dandelion, and violet to grow – perhaps some of the lawn also could be converted to a perennial bed interspersed with shrubs.
+For additional food opportunities, allow farm and garden crops (such as lettuces) to bolt and develop flower stalks.
+Even more importantly, with over 31,000 square miles of lawns maintained as mowed grass in the United States (a combined land area of MA, RI, VT, and NJ), convert areas from food deserts to bee smorgasbords simply by allowing clover, dandelion, and violet to grow in your lawn.

 – Catmint (Nepeta spp.) : 2’ max height; full sun; avg-dry soil.
 Flowers: spring & summer

-– Giant hyssop (Agastache spp.), especially anise hyssop A. foeniculum & purple giant hyssop A. scrophulariifolia): 2′-3′ height; full sun; moist well-drained soil.
+– Giant hyssop (Agastache spp.), especially anise hyssop (Agastache foeniculum) & purple giant hyssop (Agastache scrophulariifolia): 2′-3′ height; full sun; moist well-drained soil.
 Flowers: July-freeze

 – Coneflower (Echinacea spp.): 2′-4‘ height; sun to partial shade; well-drained soil.
 Drought tolerant.
 Flowers: Jul-Sept

-Ensure nesting sites: The majority of bees in New York State are ground-nesting.
-While mulch and landscape fabric are effective in suppressing weeds and conserving water, it discourages groundnesting bees.
-Other species such as the bumble bee make nests in pre-existing cavities, such as an abandoned mouse nest or bird nest.
-Native orchard mason bees make their nests in smaller pre-existing cavities including old beetle burrows in dead trees.
+Ensure nesting sites: About 70% of bees in New York State are ground-nesting (e.g., mining bees, cellophane bees, and squash bees).
+While mulch and landscape fabric are effective in suppressing weeds and conserving water, it discourages ground-nesting bees.
+Bumble bees make nests in pre-existing cavities, such as abandoned mouse nests or vole nests.
+Native mason bees make their nests in smaller pre-existing cavities including old beetle burrows in dead trees or hollow plant stems.
 Leaving some of your yard unmulched and without weed fabric as well as allowing a few dead trees to remain provides essential habitat to native bee populations.